Posté par Olivier Bonfait, le 3 mai 2026;

 The colloquium offers insights into current dissertation projects in art history on the 15th and 16th centuries and aims to provide a forum for doctoral candidates to exchange ideas and network.
 Participants will have the opportunity to discuss their projects on the art of the 15th and 16th centuries and the associated critical discourses.

 The colloquium will be held partly at the Carl Friedrich von Siemens Stiftung and partly at the Zentralinstitut für Kunstgeschichte in Munich.
 Doctoral candidates are invited to present their dissertation topics in a presentation of up to 20 minutes.
-Presentations should devote equal attention . . . → En lire plus
+Presentations should devote . . . → En lire plus

 Posté par Elliot ADAM, le 7 janvier 2026;